qLibc

 bool qstack_debug (qstack_t *stack, FILE *out)

-qstack->debug(): Print out stored elements for debugging purpose.
+qstack->debug(): Prints stored elements for debugging purposes.

 void qstack_free (qstack_t *stack)